 #undef LIMIT

-This tells the compiler to undefine existing LIMIT and set it as 20.
+#define LIMIT 20It tells the compiler to undefine the existing LIMIT and set it as 20.

 #ifndef LIMIT